 Put away the kid’s items – If you have young children, it may seem normal to leave toys and other items out for expectant parents.
 However, that may backfire.
-New or growing families may see it as a sign that the home is too small and tough to keep clean.
-Put everything away, even in the kids’ rooms when you are selling a home with kids.
+New or growing families may see it as a sign that the house is too small and tough to keep clean.
+Put everything away, even in the kids’ rooms when you are selling a house with kids.

-Allow potential buyers to look all over the home – Open up doors and add accents throughout the house to draw attention to each and every area.
-Artwork, flower vases, small area rugs and window chairs will allow people to look through rooms and imagine their new lives.
+Allow potential buyers to look all over – Open up doors and add accents throughout the house to draw attention to each and every area.
+Artwork, flower vases, small area rugs, and window chairs will allow people to look through rooms and imagine their new lives.

 Neutral colors work best – if you are going to repaint any major room, such as the kitchen or living room, don’t use the latest fad color.
 Choose neutral tones that will blend with everything from furniture to artwork to drapes.

-Remove any smells related to pets – If you have indoor pets, you need to make sure that the home does not smell like a giant fur ball.
+Remove any smells related to pets – If you have indoor pets, you need to make sure that the house does not smell like a giant furball.
 Steam clean any carpets or rugs.
 You also want to vigorously vacuum and wash all floors to cut down on odors.

 Maximize all space to the best of your ability – Some homes with stairs may have unused areas beneath the stairwell.
-Other homes may have a nook in a corner that seems like wasted space.
-By putting a small desk, lamp and chair in the spot, or setting up a communication center with cork board and calendars, can create a usable area that improves efficiency.
+Others may have a nook in a corner that seems like wasted space.
+Putting a small desk, lamp, or chair on the spot, or setting up a communication center with a corkboard and calendars, can create a usable area that improves efficiency.

-Ideas for Staging a Vacant Home for Sale
+Ideas for Staging a Vacant House for Sale

-The previous tips apply mainly to people currently living in a home and find themselves in need of selling the place.
-However, a vacant home presents different challenges.
+The previous guidance applies mainly to people currently living in a house and finds themselves in need of selling the place.
+However, a vacant house presents different challenges.
 Remember that a person is not looking to buy a place to simply hold their stuff.
 They are hoping to find a home.
 A place that the next owner will consider their safe place away from the worries of the world.
-The next group of tips will help you make a completely vacant home look lived-in and welcoming.
+The next group of recommendations will help you make a completely vacant house look lived-in and welcoming.

 Great Curb Appeal

-A vacant home will not have much to attract buyers.
+A vacant house will not have much to attract buyers.
 This means the place needs to look great for pictures and when people do the first drive-by.

 Take some time to inspect the entire perimeter of the yard and all of the exterior walls and windows.
-Repair any glaring problem such as a cracked window, peeling paint on the trim, holes in gutters or faded shutters.
-Curb appeal is vital when selling your home!
+Repair any glaring problem such as a cracked window, peeling paint on the trim, holes in gutters, or faded shutters.
+Curb appeal is vital when selling your house!

 Tidy Up the Yard

 Along with the items mentioned above, you will need to tidy up the yard.
-This means cutting the grass, raking up any leaves, cutting low hanging branches near the home, and trimming back the hedges.
+This means cutting the grass, raking up any leaves, cutting low-hanging branches near the house, and trimming back the hedges.
 It also means removing any unwanted items from the yard.